 TMS requires no surgery or implantation of a device and is considered extremely low risk.
 That being said, anyone with metal implanted in their head, or body that is susceptible to magnetic interference commonly cannot undergo TMS Therapy.

-At AIM Wellbeing, our in-house TMS expert, Dr. R. Dewayne Book ensures that each client we pair with TMS as a possible treatment path is a qualified candidate with the lowest possible risk of any minor side effects.
+At Advaita Integrated Medicine Wellbeing, our in-house TMS expert, Dr. R. Dewayne Book ensures that each client we pair with TMS as a possible treatment path is a qualified candidate with the lowest possible risk of any minor side effects.
 Please feel free to contact us today to learn more or set up a free consultation.